MirinaeCoding/MirinaeCoding/README.md

 ### Hi there 👋

+😺 I'm Clara, a programming student based in Rueil-Malmaison, FRANCE 👩🏻‍💻 I'm currently working on projects for my school

 <!--
 **MirinaeCoding/MirinaeCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.